Many or all companies we feature compensate us. Compensation and editorial

 How we rated Unlock

-Our most recent evaluation compared Unlock to several companies across a number of factors, including cash offers, repayment terms, customer reviews, and fees.
+We compared Unlock to several home equity agreement companies, using hundreds of data points from company websites, public disclosures, customer reviews, and direct communication with company representatives.
 We weighted, scored, and combined each factor to produce a final editorial rating.
 This rating is expressed on a scale from 1 to 5, with 5 being the highest possible score.
-We round all ratings to the nearest tenth decimal place.
+Our take is represented in our rating and best-for designation, recapped below.

 ProductBest forOur rating